 The AHO Board’s primary role is to determine AHO policies – that the Minister ultimately approves – which enable the AHO, as part of DPE, to implement and deliver accessible, affordable and quality housing strategies that meet the social and cultural requirements of Aboriginal people in NSW.

 Regional Aboriginal Housing Committees

 Regional Aboriginal Housing Committees support the AHO Board goal by providing local knowledge, monitoring program delivery, providing an effective means for reporting to local communities, linking with other relevant agencies and Identifying differing needs between and within regions.

-AHO’s Project Governance Executive Sub Committee (PGESC) involved in operational matters, such as reviewing scope and budget changes during delivery.
+AHO’s Program Governance Executive Steering Committee (PGESC) involved in operational matters, such as reviewing scope and budget changes during delivery.
 The PGESC is made up of all the entire AHO Executive, including the Chief Executive.

 We want to ensure that our work will communities makes lasting and sustainable improvements.
 Our commitments under Pillar Four: Data and Evidence, focus on developing an evidence base of good practice.
 As well as positively impacting on communities, this will provide the necessary base for future funding requests.
 Regular quarterly reporting progressively paint a picture of the practical impact of our work.

 The SFSC Implementation Plan contributes to a range of existing government commitments.
 The following provides initial mapping of some these commitments against SFSC pillars.